 TiVo’s remote body also has a more ergonomic design with strategically shaped curves in the back.
 This, along with the larger size, makes holding the TiVo remote more comfortable than Google’s streaming device.
 It doesn’t feel like it will suddenly slip out of your hand.

-If you’re still a fan of live TV and don’t mind using Sling TV, the TiVo Stream 4K has a huge advantage over its competitors.
+If you’re still a fan of live TV and don’t mind using Sling TV, the TiVo Stream 4K has a considerable advantage over its competitors.
 TiVo has partnered with Sling and offers something similar to a TiVo DVR experience, allowing you to watch your favorite shows and movies later.
 While DVR functionality might not be necessary for all users, some live TV content doesn’t make it online or takes longer to do so.
-In other words, if you watch to watch certain live programming DVR might be the only (or at least fastest) way to do it.
+In other words, if you watch to watch certain live programming, DVR might be the only (or at least fastest) way to do it.

 What’s not so good?

 One thing people will see and use all the time is the remote.
 While it’s more functional, the TiVo Stream 4K’s controller is also arguably uglier than Google’s.
-If you want something that’s simple, the TiVo Stream 4K may not be for you.
+If you want something simple, the TiVo Stream 4K may not be for you.

-While stock Android TV isn’t quite as compelling as the newer Google TV UI, it’s still easy to use.
+While stock Android TV isn’t as compelling as the newer Google TV UI, it’s still easy to use.
 However, TiVo’s implementation is a bit odd.